Category

 Yagi: How many more until all stations are complete?

-Kato: Probably about 10 years, I guess (laughs).
+Kato: Probably about ten years, I'd say (laughs).

 ──So the design team, led by Art Director Kato, designs each stamp individually?

 Kato: Yes.
 Over ten designers are involved.
-The design concept started from the idea that it would be fun to make something public, like a station, your own.
-When considering how to achieve that, I thought you need something like "attachment" to truly possess it within yourself.
+The design concept started from the idea that it would be fun to make something public, like a station, feel like your own.
+When considering how to achieve that, I thought you need something like "attachment" to truly hold it within yourself.

 Before designing, each designer researched their assigned station thoroughly.
 They absorbed knowledge like, "This station has this history," or "This culture is deeply rooted here."